 , The Morse Society has continued to amass family history.
 While its databases have grown to include over 300,000 descendants of 150 Original Settlers, the Society continues to track countless fragments of disconnected data, in hopes of one day finding missing threads of evidence.

 The Society continues to embrace technology, launching a new website and expanding its online presence to include a Facebook group.
-Our website now hosts a library of articles on Morse ancestors and related genealogy topics, with an initiative underway to extract and post every important newsletter article published since 1972.
-Our online library replaces the Our Facebook group serves as a point of contact for Morse descendants to find each other and compare research notes and has become a primary port for attracting new members.
-In the last three years, 90% of all new members have indicated that they first interacted with us on Facebook.
+Our website now hosts a library of articles on Morse ancestors and related genealogy topics, with every important newsletter article published since 1972 posted in the library.
+The library replaces the newsletter, which was eliminated several years ago.
+Our Facebook group serves as a point of contact for Morse descendants to find each other and compare research notes and has become a primary port for attracting new members.
+In the last several years, 90% of new members have indicated that they first interacted with us on Facebook.

 Members can now join, renew and make donations online.